Possible resolution of the B -> pi pi, pi K puzzles: IMPACT ON MESON DECAYS

 with the NLO PQCD predictions in the square brackets, which are quoted from \cite{LMS05}, \cite{LM09}, and \cite{LM06}, respectively.
 The results from QCDF \cite{BN,VVQCDF} are similar.
 The above comparison motivates us to postulate that the soft effect is significant (negligible) in the decays with $M_2$ being a pseudoscalar (vector) meson.
 That is, we associate a soft factor with $M_2=\pi$, $K$, but not with $M_2=\rho$ (the soft effect associated with the kaon is not crucial actually).
+A global fit to the data of the $B\to VP$ decays based on flavor $SU(3)$ symmetry also supported that the color-suppressed tree amplitude is large (small), when $M_2$ is a pseudoscalar (vector) meson \cite{CZ08}.
 Because the $B^0\to\pi^0\rho^0$ decay involves both types of amplitudes with the pion and the $\rho$ meson as $M_2$, it is natural that the discrepancy is in between as indicated by Eq.~(\ref{da}).
 The larger soft effect from the multi-parton states in the pion than in the $\rho$ meson can be understood by means of the simultaneous role of the pion as a $q\bar q$ bound state and as a Nambu-Goldstone (NG) boson \cite{NS08}: the valence quark and anti-quark of the pion are separated by a short distance, like those of the $\rho$ meson, in order to reduce the confinement potential energy.
-The multi-parton states of the pion spread over a huge space-time in order to meet the role of a massless NG boson.
+The multi-parton states of the pion spread over a huge space-time in order to meet the role of a massless NG boson, which result in a strong Glauber effect.